 Salaries

-The average salary for a veterinarian in Missouri is $83,830 according to the Bureau of Labor.
-With a tax rate of 5.4% for this income range, your average net salary is $79,303.
-That’s the lowest wage of all states that border Missouri.
+The average salary for a veterinarian in Missouri is $95,690 according to the Bureau of Labor, a 16% increase from 2021.
+With a tax rate of 5.4% for this income range, your average net salary is $90,523.
+That puts Missouri in the low end of its neighbors, but still better than Arkansas and Nebraska.
+Higher wages may be available border dwellers: relief vets in Illinois or Tennessee average higher salaries.

-From a county perspective, the high points for veterinary salaries in Missouri are on the east and west sides of the state.
-The St Louis metro area leads salaries at $93,010, followed closely by Kansas City.
+The high points for veterinary salaries in Missouri are on the east and west sides of the state.
+The St Joseph metro area leads salaries at $106,310, followed closely by Kansas City and St Louis.
+Columbia’s average is just under the $100k mark, so relief vet jobs in that area may edge over.

 The Missouri Botanical Garden is a great place to go for some green space.
 The garden is located in Saint Louis, Missouri, and covers over twenty acres of ground.
 It was founded in 1859, making it one of the oldest botanical gardens in America.
 You can participate in many activities while at the garden, including concerts, plays, hands-on classes with your children, day camps, special events, and festivals.
 Pets are not allowed, so this can be an escape from animals altogether.